A Strong Tradition Leads To Continued Growth

 1987: Weiler Brush Company introduces composite construction nylon abrasive brushes

-1988: Weiler launches TigerTM Abrasives and manufactures flap discs, becoming the first to manufacture coated abrasive flap discs in the US
+1988: Weiler launches TigerTM Abrasives and manufactures flap discs, becoming the first to produce coated abrasive flap discs in the US

 1999: Weiler opens Weiler de Mexico, its first commercial subsidiary outside the US